 Kill switch doesn't work properly.

 IPVanish has poor security.
-It leaks some system traffic and DNS queries, so your ISP, DNS provider, or another third party could log your traffic and see which sites you connect to.
-Additionally, the kill switch doesn't function properly, as it allows you to reconnect to the internet outside the VPN tunnel after a system reboot, software crash and after reconnecting to the internet.
+It leaks some of your system's DNS queries, so your ISP, DNS provider, or another third party could log your traffic and some of the services you connect to.
+Additionally, the kill switch doesn't function properly, as it allows you to reconnect to the internet outside the VPN tunnel after a system reboot, software crash, and reconnecting to the internet.
 Thankfully, it doesn't leave you exposed to man-in-the-middle attacks.

 Proper TLS implementation doesn't leave you vulnerable to man-in-the-middle attacks.